Ilya Ustyantsev

 As a choreographer Ilya Ustyantsev worked on productions of The Lefthander (2013), Eugene Onegin (2013), The Queen of Spades (2015), A Christmas Tale (2015), Die Fledermaus (2020), The Maid of Orleans (2021) (all staged by Alexei Stepanyuk), L’elisir d’amore (2013) (staged by Alexander Petrov), Adriana Lecouvreur (2017) (staged by Isabelle Partiot-Pieri), The Diary of Anne Frank (2017) (staged by Mstislav Pentkovsky) at the Mariinsky Theatre.

-As a choreographer and assistant director Ustyantsev worked on many productions at the Mariinsky Theatre: Carmen (new director’s version of the 2005 production), The Story of Kai and Gerda, Scenes from the Life of Nikolenka Irteniev, White Nights, The Idiot, The Little Prince (all staged by Alexei Stepanyuk) in 2016; Murych the Cat staged by Alexei Stepanyuk and Brundibár staged by Mstislav Pentkovsky in 2017.
+As a choreographer and assistant director Ustyantsev worked on many productions at the Mariinsky Theatre: Carmen (new director’s version of the 2005 production), The Story of Kai and Gerda, Scenes from the Life of Nikolenka Irteniev, White Nights, The Idiot, The Little Prince (all staged by Alexei Stepanyuk) in 2016; Murych the Cat, staged by Alexei Stepanyuk, and Brundibár, staged by Mstislav Pentkovsky, in 2017; The Legend of the Invisible City of Kitezh and the Maiden Fevroniya, directed by Alexei Stepanyuk in 2022.

 At the Mariinsky Theatre he also took part in the preparation of concert programmes of the International Women’s Forum (2015) and the gala opening of the 6th St Petersburg International Cultural Forum (2017).

-As a choreographer and assistant director Ustyantsev took part in the production of Eugene Onegin at the Primorsky Stage of the Mariinsky Theatre (Vladivostok, 2014) and the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre (Vladikavkaz, 2018), as well as Brundibár (2017), Aida (2018) and Die Fledermaus (2021) at the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre.
+As a choreographer and assistant director Ustyantsev took part in the production of Eugene Onegin at the Primorsky Opera and Ballet Theatre (since 2016 Primorsky Stage of the Mariinsky Theatre) (Vladivostok, 2014) and the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre (Vladikavkaz, 2018), as well as Brundibár (2017), Aida (2018) and Die Fledermaus (2021) at the Republic of North Ossetia–Alania Branch of the Mariinsky Theatre, Aida (2019) at the Primorsky Stage.

 In 2018 Ustyantsev staged the ballet Tango Without You to Astor Piazzolla’s music at the Mariinsky Theatre branch in Vladikavkaz.